Tyrrrz/Tyrrrz.me/data/blog/wndproc-in-wpf/Post.md

 }
 ```

 In the example above we use the application's main window as the host, as it typically stays open for as long as the application is running.
-You can specify a different window as a parameter to `FromVisual(…)` method, but then make sure to call `source.RemoveHook(…)` and `source.Dispose()` after you're done.
+You can specify a different window as a parameter to `FromVisual(...)` method, but then make sure to call `source.RemoveHook(...)` and `source.Dispose()` after you're done.

 The above approach suffers from not being MVVM-friendly -- the `WndProc` method, which will most likely be defined in the model layer, is actually coupled to a window.
 As a result, it can introduce a circular dependency between the view and the model, where one will wait on the other to initialize.